Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 PLEASE NOTE: Fingerprinting services and other non-essential services at the Fife Police Department are on hold during the closure.

 Per the Tacoma Pierce County Health Department, limiting the number of people allowed into the courthouse will make it easier to social distance.
-Therefore, through July, infraction hearings will be decided by mail only.
+Therefore, through August, infraction hearings will be decided by mail only.
 This includes photo enforcement hearings.
 You will need to submit a declaration by mail rather than appear in person.
 After the Judge reviews your declaration, a written response will be mailed to you.
 Make sure the court has your current address.
-If you prefer to appear in person, you can call the court and request a continuance until in-person infraction hearings resume in August.
+If you prefer to appear in person, you can call the court at 253-922-6635 to request a continuance until in-person infraction hearings resume in September.

 Declaration by mail for Mitigation Hearing: Click here